Taj-L-M/Student./_posts/2023-10-31-Individual-Blog.md

 The night of the museum showcased the culmination of everyone's hard work.
 Our project stood proudly among others, a testament to our collaborative efforts and dedication.

 ### Wrapping Up
-CUrretnly finishing the final quiz on college board
+Curretnly finishing the final quiz on college board